-Below are frequently asked questions for our residential services.
+Below are frequently asked questions about our residential services.
 If you don’t find your answer here, feel free to give us a call.

 Is there a cost to disconnect service when I leave for the winter months?
 FiberNet offers a free annual “snowbird” provision.
 If you leave for an extended period of time, we will be happy to suspend your services while you’re gone.
 Simply call customer service to let us know when you will be leaving and when you will return.